Acura Tone of Voice — Precise & Crafted

 What is Acura's brand message?

-Acura's core message is about Honda's precision engineering elevated to luxury.
-Their concept "Precision Performance" drives their mission: To deliver precision crafted performance.
+Acura's core message: Honda's precision engineering elevated to luxury Their mission: To deliver precision crafted performance

 What makes Acura's brand voice unique?

 Acura stands out through their precise, crafted, performance communication style.
-Their central brand tension — "Sporty vs. Luxury" — shapes every message they craft in the Automotive sector.
+Their central brand tension, "Sporty vs. Luxury", shapes how they communicate across the Automotive sector.

 What language style does Acura use?